How to QA Smart Contracts on Blockchain

 Monitor Performance

-Employ tracking tools such as Tenderly, Forta, or Etherscan to maintain vigilance over your contract's activities.
+Employ tracking tools such as Tenderly, Forta, or Etherscan to monitor your contract's activities.
 These services provide notifications for any anomalous actions that could indicate potential security issues.

-Is a real-time decentralized cybersecurity network running on Ethereum, Polygon, and multiple other blockchains.
+• Forta: Is a real-time decentralized cybersecurity network on Ethereum, Polygon, and multiple other blockchains.

-Is an Ethereum block explorer and analytics platform.
-Users can see and analyze assets, balances and transactions on the Ethereum network.
-Developers can interact with smart contracts and view gas prices on Etherscan.
+• Etherscan: Is an Ethereum block explorer and analytics platform that allows you to see and analyze assets, balances, and transactions.
+You can also interact with Etherscan contracts and view gas prices.

 Tenderly Tool Categories: